 Galaxy Note 8 is launched with Android 7.1.1 Nougat in September 2017 and later received the Android 8.0 Oreo update.
-The next big update for Note 8 devices is Android 9.0 P.
+The next big update for Note 8 devices is Android 9.0 Pie.

 Samsung launched the Galaxy S9 and S9 Plus flagships in February 2018 with pre-installed Android Oreo.
-The first major update coming for these flagahips is Android 9.0 P.
+The first major update coming for these flagships is Android 9.0 Pie.

 Galaxy Note 8 previously received the Android Oreo update in March and April in North American countries and in the UK the rollout started in May 2018.
 So the Samsung may start the development of Android P update in November 2018 and rollout may begin Q2 of 2019.
 The Note 8 users in the US and Canada may receive the update first followed by European countries.

-Samsung started the Oreo Beta program for Galaxy S8 and S8 Plus in late-November 2017, so this time the Android P Beta program for Galaxy S9 series may begin in October or November 2018.
-Final rollout may begin for S9 and S9 Plus in Q1 of 2019 in the US and South Korea.
+Samsung started the Oreo Beta program for Galaxy S8 and S8 Plus in late-November 2017, so this time the Android Pie Beta program for Galaxy S9 series may begin in late-September or October 2018.
+Final rollout may begin for S9 and S9 Plus in December, 2018 in the US and South Korea.

-Now we will roundup the features of the Android P update coming to Galaxy Note 8 and S9.
+Now we will roundup the features of the Android Pie update coming to Galaxy Note 8 and S9.

-Google introduced many new features like Gesture based interface, Digital wellbeing, app actions and many more with the Android 9.0 update.
+Google introduced many new features like Gesture based interface, Digital wellbeing, app actions, app slices, shush mode, Wi-Fi RTT for indoor positioning and many more refinements with the Android 9 update.

-With Android P, Google brings the native editor for editing screenshots easily.
+With Android Pie, Google brings a native editor for editing screenshots easily.
 The Markup editor is an awesome way to crop screenshots and add details to them.
 After taking any screenshot, a dailog box Edit option appears.

 On tapping the Edit option, Galaxy S9 users can open the Markup Editor.
 In the editor, using Pen option in seven colors users can add necessary details and also crop the screenshot by drogging the edges.
 Highligher option can be used to highlight any objects or text in the screenshot.
 There are redo and undo options, so user can revert changes.